Written by: Greg Ellifritz

 Lots of terrorists and active killers are now preemptively planning to take out any security at their targets.
 If you are said “security,” you better have your head in the game.
 We don’t know how many people waiting in line at the door were killed, but the number is likely fairly high.
 If you are attending an event that has the potential to be a terrorist target, don’t get corralled into large, immobile groups.
 Get through whatever entrance process is in place as quickly as possible and get inside.

 2.The gunman initially passed up individuals to target large groups of people where he could rack up a high body count.
-Take a look at the video below of the terrorist entering the club.
 Put yourself in the position of the man crawling on the floor at the entrance.
 What would you do?

 It appears that the man escaped the terrorist’s notice and survived the initial fusillade.
 What would you do then if you were him?
 Would you attack the terrorist from behind?
 Flee?
 Play dead?
 Think it through in advance.